The Employment Law Review: Bermuda

 - the employee's length of service and his or her previous conduct;

 - the procedure followed by the employer; and

 - the usual practice of the employer in similar situations.

 Effective 1 January 2020, the Employment (Maternity Leave Extension and Paternity Leave) Amendment Act 2019 extends paid maternity leave from eight weeks to 13 weeks and introduces five days of paid paternity leave, provided, in both instances, the employee has worked for the employer for more than one year.
 If the length of service is less than one year, the maternity benefit is 13 weeks of unpaid leave (up from eight weeks) and five days of unpaid paternity leave (new under this Act).

 Employment contracts may not be terminated while an employee is on parental leave; employment is deemed to be continuous during parental leave.

 English is the written and spoken language in Bermuda.
 There is no law requiring that contracts of employment be translated into the employee's native language.
 However, if the employer is aware that the employee does not understand the contractual terms, the contract may not be enforceable under common law unconscionable bargain or undue influence principles.

 Foreign nationals coming to work in Bermuda under the Portuguese Accord and those employed in construction are required to have a working knowledge of English to ensure that work duties are carried out safely.
-In cases where English language skills are questionable, the person will be landed (i.e., legally admitted) for seven days and may be required to undergo testing by the Department of Immigration as a condition of residence.
+If an individual's English language skills are questionable, he or she will be landed (i.e., legally admitted) for seven days and may be required to undergo testing by the Department of Immigration as a condition of residence.

 The Trade Union Act 1965 provides that every employee has the right to be a member of a trade union, and the right not to be a member of any trade union or to refuse to be a member of a particular trade union.